Hours and Prices

 What is a Youth Livestock Show?

-A youth livestock show is open to exhibitors, regardless of their residency, under the age of 19 as of January 1, 2013.
+A youth livestock show is open to exhibitors, regardless of their residency, under the age of 19 as of January 1 the year of the show.
 Youth exhibitors are not required to be members of 4-H or FFA.

 What is an Open Show?

-An open show is open to the world.
-There are no age restrictions on exhibitors, nor are their restrictions on their residency.
+An open show is open to everyone.
+There are no age restrictions on exhibitors, nor are there restrictions on residency.

 Do I need to purchase additional gate passes?